QSOLKCB/SPECTRAL/QEC/APP/README.md

 1. Download this directory.
 2. Open index.html.
 3. Select a state, code, channel, decoder, and sonic texture.
 4. Optionally load a local QEC CSV, TSV, or JSON event dataset.
-2 .csv Files are provided in /datasets .
+Two .csv Files are provided in /datasets .
 5. Select **Render WAV + Observe**.
 6. Audition the render or export the bound artifacts.